zpoon/RSSubBot/README.md

 ### Time

-Update a sidebar click with the current UTC (in-game) time.
+Get the current UTC (in-game) time and update the sidebar.

 `time`

 ### Voice of Seren

-Retrieve the current active Voice of Seren and update the sidebar.
+Get the current active Voice of Seren and update the sidebar.

 `vos`